civicrm/civicrm-sysadmin-guide/docs/upgrade/joomla.md

 1. Save this file in `<joomla_root>/tmp/`.
 1. Unzip and check that it created a directory called `com_civicrm` in `<joomla_root>/tmp`.

-If using localization, also download the latest version of the localization files.
+1. If using localization, also download the latest version of the localization files.
 See the [CiviCRM Localisation](https://wiki.civicrm.org/confluence/display/CRMDOC/i18n+Administrator%27s+Guide%3A+Using+CiviCRM+in+your+own+language) page about how to install files for running CiviCRM in languages other than American English.

-1. Goto `<joomla_root>/administrator/components/com_civicrm` and extract civicrm-4.x.x-l10n.tar.gz
+    Go to `<joomla_root>/administrator/components/com_civicrm` and extract `civicrm-x.x.x-l10n.tar.gz`

 ## Backup your settings files